 When it’s raining tomatoes in the garden I often will make 3 batches at once, one to keep in the refrigerator and 2 to freeze.

-How to soften sun dried tomatoes in oil?
+How to soften sun dried tomatoes in oil

 Once the sun-dried tomatoes are finished, add them in a mason jar.
 Pour olive oil on top of to cover the tomatoes.
 The oil is going to help soften the tomatoes and add lots of flavor.
 Next, add your cloves of garlic into the mason jar, give it a stir to mix, and then cover.

-Can I freeze Sun-Dried Tomatoes?
+Can I Freeze Sun-Dried Tomatoes?

-Yes, you sure can.
-Like I mentioned above, I freeze a few batches of these yummy tomatoes to enjoy them in the Winter time over rice, pasta, or use in casseroles.
+Yes!
+I freeze a few batches of these yummy tomatoes to enjoy them in the Winter time over rice, pasta, or use in casseroles.

 Place the sun-dried tomatoes in a freezer bag, and add just a tablespoon of olive oil to coat them.
 Now freeze.
 When you’re ready to use them, remove from the freezer and soak the freezer bag in a bowl of warm water.
 This takes about 15 minutes to defrost.
 Now use them as you have planned!